 Frozen water pipes and the damage they can cause are a reality for thousands of people each year.
-That’s especially the case when you have weather like the recent Polar Vortex.
+That’s especially the case when you have below freezing temperatures for consistent days in a row.

 The Insurance Institute for Business & Home Safety says a burst pipe can cause more than $5,000 in water damage.
 That’s because the damage can be extensive.